JetBrains/teamcity-documentation/topics/how-to.md

 ## Share the Build number for Builds in a Chain Build

-A build number can be shared for builds connected by a [snapshot dependency](dependent-build.md) or an [artifact dependency](dependent-build.md) using a reference to the following dependency property: `%dep.&lt;btID&gt;.system.build.number%`.
+A build number can be shared for builds connected by a [snapshot dependency](dependent-build.md#Snapshot+Dependency) or an [artifact dependency](dependent-build.md#Artifact+Dependency) using a reference to the following dependency property: `%dep.&lt;btID&gt;.system.build.number%`.

-For example, you have build configurations A and B that you want to build in sync: use the same sources and take the same build number.Do the following:
+For example, you have build configurations A and B that you want to build in sync: use the same sources and take the same build number.
+Do the following:
 1. Create build configuration C, then snapshot dependencies: __A on C__ and __B on C__.
-2. Set the [Build number format](configuring-general-settings.md) in A and B to:
+2. Set the [Build number format](configuring-general-settings.md#Build+Number+Format) in A and B to:

 ```Shell